|13 - 17 Feb 2022

 Given the importance of the Treasury & Risk Management, this PetroKnowledge training course is suitable to a wide range of professionals but will greatly benefit:

-- Professionals working in Treasury & Risk management who wish to up-date and improve their knowledge and skills
+- Professionals working in Treasury & Risk Management

 - Managers and those with financial responsibilities